 European equality provisions require the government to prohibit discrimination on a number of protected grounds, including on the grounds of non-religious beliefs, as set out in European Vegan Rights.

-In Ireland the European equality provisions are implemented through the Employment Equality Acts 1998–2015 and the Equal Status Acts 2000–2015prohibit discrimination in public and private employment, vocational training, advertising and the provision of goods and services.
+In Ireland the European equality provisions are implemented through the Employment Equality Acts 1998–2015 and the Equal Status Acts 2000–2015, which prohibit discrimination in public and private employment, vocational training, advertising and the provision of goods and services.
 Goods and services include professional or trade services, health services, access to accommodation and education, facilities for banking, transport and cultural activities.
 While the Irish implementing legislation does not expressly refer to non-religious beliefs, Ireland must comply with European equality law, the ECHR and the Charter, in terms of which it is clear that veganism is protected.

 The Equality Acts refer to four main ways in which a person can suffer discrimination and unfair treatment in relation to protected characteristics.
 These are: a) direct discrimination; b) indirect discrimination; c) harassment and d) victimisation.
 These protections implement European regulations which are set out in more detail in European Vegan Rights.

 Irish Vegan Rights Conclusion